Changes of the deposit guarantee and investor compensation schemes due to the simplification of our legal structure

-We are working on simplifying Nordea´s legal structure by changing our subsidiary banks in Denmark, Finland, and Norway into branches of the parent company Nordea Bank AB (publ), to better reflect the way we operate.
-The change from subsidiary banks into branches is made in the form of three separate mergers.
+On 2 January 2017, we simplified our legal structure by changing our subsidiary banks in Denmark, Finland and Norway into branches of the Swedish parent company, Nordea Bank AB (publ), to better reflect the way we operate.
+The change from subsidiary banks into branches was made in the form of three separate mergers.
 A simpler structure decreases complexity and enables us to focus on delivering the best possible experiences to our customers.

 Deposit Guarantee Scheme

-When the change into branches is completed, the Swedish deposit guarantee will cover all depositors in Nordea Bank AB (publ), including those with deposits in the bank’s foreign branches.
-Nordea will, however, also join the local Deposit Guarantee Schemes (DGS) in Denmark and Norway to supplement the Swedish coverage.
+The Swedish deposit guarantee covers all depositors in Nordea Bank AB (publ), including those with deposits in the bank’s foreign branches.
+Nordea has, however, also joined the local Deposit Guarantee Schemes (DGS) in Denmark and Norway to supplement the Swedish coverage.

-The Swedish compensation limit will apply to deposits in Nordea Bank AB (publ), including its foreign branches, since all deposits in one and the same institution are added up in accordance with the Directive on Deposit Guarantee Schemes.
+The Swedish compensation limit applies to deposits in Nordea Bank AB (publ), including its foreign branches, since all deposits in one and the same institution are added up in accordance with the Directive on Deposit Guarantee Schemes.
 Depositors are covered per depositor per bank.
-Consequently, the merger may imply reduced coverage for the individual depositor in Nordea Bank AB (publ) who also had deposits before the merger in Nordea Bank Danmark A/S, Nordea Bank Finland Plc and Nordea Bank Norge ASA.
+Consequently, the merger may have implied reduced coverage for the individual depositor in Nordea Bank AB (publ) who also had deposits before the merger in Nordea Bank Danmark A/S, Nordea Bank Finland Plc or Nordea Bank Norge ASA.

-As a depositor in Nordea Bank AB (publ) you therefore have the right to withdraw or transfer to another institution any deposits including accrued interest in Nordea Bank AB (publ) including its branches exceeding the maximum amount covered as a result of the merger.
-No fees or other penalties will be charged for such withdrawals if they are carried out within a three-month period from the time you are informed about the merger.
+As a depositor in Nordea Bank AB (publ) you therefore have the right to withdraw or transfer to another institution any deposits including accrued interest in Nordea Bank AB (publ), including its branches, exceeding the maximum amount covered as a result of the merger.
+No fees or other penalties will be charged for such withdrawals if they are carried out within a three-month period from the time you were informed about the merger.

-We will separately inform all our deposit holders in Nordea Bank Danmark A/S, Nordea Bank Finland Plc and Nordea Bank Norge ASA about the legal changes during 2016.
-Country-specific information to Nordea customers will be available on www.nordea.fi, www.nordea.no, www.nordea.se and www.nordea.dk.
+We have separately informed all our deposit holders in Nordea Bank Danmark A/S, Nordea Bank Finland Plc and Nordea Bank Norge ASA about the legal changes during 2016.
+Country-specific information to Nordea customers is available on www.nordea.fi, www.nordea.no, www.nordea.se and www.nordea.dk.